Eduardo Vega Colon

 Karma of Dove

-Before it all, I had a girlfriend who’d whenever I’d wake up screaming at night she’d read to me poems by Pablo Neruda, Rumi, and anything else that showed me, through the song of words, the beauty in life.
+Before it all, I had a girlfriend who would, whenever I would wake up screaming at night, she would read me poems by Pablo Neruda, Rumi, and anything else that would show me, through the song of words, the beauty in life.

-She also had read to me the 2nd Chorus from Jack Kerouac’s Mexico City Blues.
+She also would read to me the 2nd Chorus from Jack Kerouac’s Mexico City Blues.